fbdtemme/bencode/_sources/usage/customization_points.rst.txt

 Direct comparison to bvalue
 ---------------------------

-The content of a bvalue can be compared with that of a custom type without creating a temporary :cpp:class:`bvalue` object.
+The content of a :cpp:class:`bvalue` can be compared with that of a custom type without creating a temporary :cpp:class:`bvalue` object.
 This is done be overriding :cpp:func:`bencode_compare_equality_with_bvalue`